KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/clion.md

 You can reach these settings later by going to **Settings | Build, Execution, Deployment | Toolchains**.
 {{< /alert >}}

-* Press "+" button, and select "System" from the list.
+* Press "+" icon, and select "System" from the list.
 * In the Name field, enter exactly "KDE Builder toolchain".
 * In the CMake field, enter "cmake".
 * In the Debugger field, select "Custom GDB executable" and enter "gdb".